 He is soft-spoken and polite, with an easy-going demeanor that no doubt serves him well in his tech-support job at a local software company.
 But when Matthew O’Neal dons his track uniform and spikes, an amazing transformation takes place – from a troubleshooting rep to a triple jumping star who has no trouble shooting down the runway and leaping to national acclaim.

 “Honestly, I wouldn’t believe the things that have happened in a million years,” says O’Neal, who graduated this past May.
 “I’m just so thankful and honored to have been here at USF and been helped along the way by so many people.
 I also have to give thanks to God and my family – both have been integral to my athletics career.”

 O’Neal spent the past four years on USF’s track and field team dashing toward the sand pit while smashing every triple jump school record in the books.
-A six-time NCAA All-American and six-time conference champion in the event, the native of Jackson, Miss. did something even more remarkable this past spring and summer.
+A six-time NCAA All-American and six-time conference champion in the event, the native of Jackson, Mississippi did something even more remarkable this past spring and summer.

 After logging the best jump of his career at the NCAA East Preliminary competition and finishing third in the NCAA Championships, O’Neal qualified to compete in the U.S. Olympic Track and Field Trials – with a chance of a dream spot on the U.S. team heading to Rio for the 2016 Summer Games.
 But more on that in a moment.

 What made this athletic journey so impressive is that O’Neal came to USF in 2012 with soccer as his primary sport, hoping to play the game professionally after graduating.
 And what made his pivotal shift in emphasis to track possible – fueling his Olympic hopes – was an endowed scholarship made possible by the law firm of Shumaker, Loop & Kendrick, LLP.